nestauk/clio-lite/README.md

 # clio-lite

+Expansive ***contextual document searches*** of Elasticsearch data, as described in [this blog](TO BE PUBLISHED SOON).
+For an interactive sense of how this works, see [the arXlive search tool](https://i5mf7l0opc.execute-api.eu-west-1.amazonaws.com/dev/hierarxy/).

 [`clio-lite` as python tool](https://github.com/nestauk/clio-lite#clio-lite-as-python-tool)

 [`clio-lite` as a serverless deployment for searchkit via AWS Lambda](https://github.com/nestauk/clio-lite#clio-lite-as-a-serverless-deployment-for-searchkit-via-aws-lambda)

-A contextual search of Elasticsearch data, as described in [this blog](TOO BE PUBLISHED SOON).

-For an interactive sense of how this works, see [the arXlive search tool](https://i5mf7l0opc.execute-api.eu-west-1.amazonaws.com/dev/hierarxy/).

 ## `clio-lite` as python tool